-Any lifetime or annual limit on the dollar value of "essential health benefits" under major medical plans offered by the Plan no longer applies.
+Lifetime or annual limit on the dollar value of "essential health benefits" are no longer permitted under the major medical plans offered by the Plan.
 For more information on "essential health benefits" refer to the terms of policies and benefit program materials listed in Section 14.
 These documents are provided to you during enrollment and are available from Human Resources, the insurer (if the benefit is fully-insured), or Plan Administrator (if the benefit is self-funded).

-6. Grandfathered Status Under the Affordable Care Act
+6. Grandfathered Status under the Affordable Care Act

-Non-Grandfathered Benefit Programs Under the Affordable Care Act
+Non-Grandfathered Benefit Programs under the Affordable Care Act